Neep Help? Email us at [email protected]

 Who is allowed in the OR during a surgical procedure?

 Many individuals are involved in the operating room during a surgical procedure.
 Not only are anesthesiologists, surgeons, physician assistants, nurses, and technicians involved, but in some cases a medical device representative may be present.
-Many surgeries, especially orthopedic, trauma and cardiovascular, require insertion of manufactured devices or artificial joints, instruments or hardware that are supported by a company representatives.
+Many surgeries, especially orthopedic, trauma and cardiovascular, require insertion of manufactured devices or artificial joints, instruments or hardware that are supported by company representatives.

 How can a medical sales representative be beneficial in the OR?